ikkez/f3-validation-engine/README.md

 ### Validation Level

 Similar to a validation dependency, you can also define validation levels.
-If a validation level is defined of a field, its validation is completely skipped (filters however are applied).
+If a validation level is defined on a field, its validation is completely skipped (filters however are applied).

+Validation levels are useful when you want to validate a record in certains steps, i.e. a "draft" might need less validation rules before it is considered to be published.

 You can define a validation level like this:

 ```php